The Sweetness of Water

 The Sweetness of Water is the debut novel by American novelist Nathan Harris.
 It was published by Little, Brown and Company on June 15, 2021.
-It was longlisted for the 2021 Booker Prize.
+It won the Ernest J. Gaines Award for Literary Excellence and was longlisted for the 2021 Booker Prize.

 Summary

 The Sweetness of Water is set in the fictional town of Old Ox, Georgia, during the final period of the Civil War.
 The story follows two Black brothers, Prentiss and Landry, freed by the Emancipation Proclamation, as they try to make money for their trek north to reunite with their mother.
 The novel also features a parallel narrative following the taboo romance between two gay male Confederate soldiers.

 Background

 After graduating from the University of Oregon, Nathan Harris moved to San Francisco.
 He worked a number of jobs, including food delivery for Postmates and legal assistant work for his mother who is an attorney.
 Between 2013 and 2015, Harris worked on writing a novel in the mornings and evenings between his afternoon work.
-Harris finished the novel while as a fellow at the Michener Center for Writers.
-During his third year of the program, Harris secured a literary agent, Emily Forland at Brandt & Hochman, who sent his manuscript to editors in June 2019.
+He finished the novel while as a fellow at the Michener Center for Writers.
+During his third year of the program, he secured a literary agent, Emily Forland at Brandt & Hochman, who sent his manuscript to editors in June 2019.
 His debut novel, The Sweetness of Water, was published by Little, Brown and Company on June 15, 2021.
 It was simultaneously published by Tinder Press in the United Kingdom.